Blind Spots: A Different Perspective on Why You May Not Be Getting The Job

 I’m not saying it’s okay that you don’t even receive a rejection letter.
 It’s not.
 Everyone deserves acknowledgment.
 But it’s important to recognize that things like not replying, not sending a letter of regret, or not giving applicants the thoughtful attention they would like to are often not entirely within their control.

-Many hiring managers are bound by organizational structures, legacy systems, and leadership decisions that reinforce efficiency over humanity.
 While limited bandwidth might explain part of it, it is not an excuse.
 Leaders must take responsibility to address these systemic gaps, advocate for change with their directors and executives, and build processes that stay in integrity with a simple but powerful principle: treat people with respect and empathy.

-In an effort to continue to see possible blindspots, may I suggest you put yourself in the shoes of the people who are part of the hiring process.
+In an effort to continue to see possible blind spots, may I suggest you put yourself in the shoes of the people who are part of the hiring process?
 I know, that’s f*^king hard to do when you’re sitting in the thick of frustration, disappointment, or even self-doubt after sending out countless applications.
 But this perspective shift might reveal an important blind spot: the assumption that silence equals disinterest, or more importantly, that being overlooked reflects your worth.
-Sometimes, it’s simply the system — not you — that’s broken.
+Sometimes, it’s simply the system, not you, that’s broken.

 You don’t need to become someone else to land the job you want.
 You simply need to bring awareness to the unseen parts of how you’re showing up, and lead from a place that’s grounded, open, and real.
 This work isn’t easy, but it’s freeing.
 It’s where growth lives, in the moment you’re brave enough to look in the mirror and say,